thomas-alectio/AlectioSDK/examples/README.md

 2. [Object detection](./object_detection)
 3. [Image classification](./image_classification)

-Note: All other examples are examples that are in production.
-Only the above use cases are supported in production at this moment.
+Note: Only the examples above are examples that are in production.
+Other examples seen in this repository are not in production at this moment.